marioaburto10/simple-typescript-npm-package/README.md

 A demo Node.js module that returns the plural form of any noun.
 Note: This npm package was just created for the purpose of learning how to create an npm package.

+The module can be found on the [npm website](https://www.npmjs.com/package/demo-pluralize-2)

 ## Installation
 ```sh
 npm install demo-pluralize-2 --save